gfx-labs/jrpc/readme.md

  - simple but powerful middleware framework
  - subscription framework used by go-ethereum/rpc is implemented as middleware.
  - http (with rest-like access via RPC verb), websocket, io.Reader/io.Writer (tcp, any net.Conn, etc), inproc codecs.
- - using faster json packages (goccy/go-json and jx)
+ - using faster json packages (jsoniter, jx)
  - extensions, which allow setting arbitrary fields on the parent object, like in sourcegraph jsonrpc2
  - jmux, which allows for http-like routing, implemented like `go-chi/v5`, except for jsonrpc2 paths
  - argreflect, which allows mounting methods on structs to the rpc engine, like go-ethereum/rpc